aseo67/stock-analysis/README.md

   ![Screenshot](https://github.com/aseo67/stocks-analysis/blob/main/VBA_PreChallenge%20Refactor_2018.png)

   #### Refactored Code
-  The code was then refactored to help optimize the calculation/output process by first collecting and storing all the array values, then outputting the stored data into the table.
+  The code was then refactored to help optimize the calculation/output process by first collecting and storing all the array values, then outputting the stored data into the output table once all data collection was finished.
 This resulted in runtimes ~0.1seconds, expediating the analysis considerably vs. the original script.

   ![Screenshot](https://github.com/aseo67/stocks-analysis/blob/main/VBA_Challenge%20Refactored%20Code.png)